larsrh/website/_articles/storage-server.md

 However, I can't really say how well that works.
 Make sure to read the relevant forum threads before you buy anything.

+**Update:**
+As of January 2018, my trusty old N36L (an older model than the N40L that I operated at another location) died.
+I am pretty confident that some capacitor in the PSU blew off.
+Unfortunately, because it's not a "real server", there's no secondary PSU in the device.
+A replacement PSU would have been prohibitively expensive, so instead, I bought the latest model, a Gen 10, with an AMD Opteron X3216.
+There are a few significant changes from the Gen 7 series:

+* Hard disks are still hot-swappable, but without enclosure bays, and they can't be booted from.
+* However, there is still a bootable ODD slot that easily accommodates an SSD.
+For whatever reason, HP didn't add another SATA power plug to the device, so you'll have to use a Floppy-to-SATA adapter.
+* There are sufficiently many USB 3 ports, so a PCIe controller is not necessary.
+* It supports booting via UEFI.
+I have hence partitioned the boot disk as GPT.
+* The CPU supports AES-NI.
+If I were to re-setup the encrypted device, I would have chosen AES accordingly, instead of Twofish.

 ### Partitioning

 The four big internal disks are formatted with a DOS partition table and combined using Linux' own dm-raid to a software RAID 5.